 Elective Courses

 Principles of food biotechnology, including introduction of molecular biology and enzyme immobilization.
-Theory and concepts of current biotechnology trends as they relate to food safety and security issues.
+Theory and concepts of current biotechnology trends as it relates to food safety and security issues.

 The continuing popularity of ethnic foods in the U.S., as well as increased importation of foods and food products as a result of the globalization of the food supply, has been accompanied by new food safety concerns and risks.
 The Food Safety Modernization Act impacts food processors including ethnic food processors and importers.
 This 8-week course is designed to provide participants with the following benefits: 1) an understanding of the various factors that impact food safety of ethnic and imported foods; 2) knowledge about the handling, preparation, processing and storage of ethnic and imported foods and food products; 3) science-based characterization of ethnic foods and ingredients; 4) culturally appropriate strategies to address the challenges posed by ethnic and imported foods including GMPs, HACCP, etc. and 6) learn about the implications and impact of the Food Safety Modernization Act on ethnic and imported food products, and food defense/protection challenges.